Prag8855/aab/content/guides/english-speaking-gynecologists-berlin.md

     places/frauenarzt-zentrum-neukolln.md
     places/frauenarztinnen-am-schulenburgpark.md
     places/gynecologist-dr-caroline-labin.md
+    places/matthies.md
 ---

 This is a list of gynaecologists and obstetricians who speak English.
 They were recommended by other immigrants.

 ## Gynaecologists are hard to find

 In Berlin, most gynaecologists are booked for months.
-Male gynaecologists are sometimes easier to find.[^0]
+Male gynaecologists are sometimes easier to find.[^0] If you have [private health insurance](/glossary/private%20Krankenversicherung), it's easier to get an appointment.

 ## List of gynaecologists and obstetricians